 You will need to provide stationery.

-You can implement what you have learnt in the workplace and improve practices.
+You will implement what you have learnt in the workplace and improve your practice.
 You can also progress to: